aaitaazizi/simple-aws-cdk-demo/README.md

 This is a simple demo project for TypeScript with CDK.

-The project is a simple web service instaled in an EC2 instance and an Application Load Balancer.
+The project is a simple web service installed in an EC2 instance and reachable using an Application Load Balancer.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+NOTE: THIS REPOSITORY IS NOT MEANT FOR RUNNING IN PRODUCTION

 ## Useful CDK commands